Energy & Earth Systems

 Bio: Dr. Lea Jenkins graduated from NCSU with a Ph.D. in mathematics and is currently a professor in the School of Mathematical and Statistical Sciences at Clemson University.
 Her research interests center on mathematical applications; she is particularly motivated by problems which allow her to work in an interdisciplinary environment.
 She is a member of a research team whose work on mathematics used to help drought-stricken farmers in California was featured in a PBS NewsHour Science Friday segment, "How Math Is Growing More Strawberries in California", and an NSF Discovery article, "Strawberries With a Thirst".
 Her other projects include simulation-based optimization and modeling and for membranes used for protein and virus separation in the pharmaceutical industry and analysis of higher order temporal methods for nonlinear transport problems.

-Speaker: Ravindra Duddu, Vanderbilt University
+January 22, 2024: Ravindra Duddu, Vanderbilt University

 TitleModeling Glacier and Ice-shelf Flow and Fracture Processes using Computation, Data and Machine Learning